johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 ----

-## Ensure if using the Grid Connect method Baud Rate
+## Ensure if using the Grid Connect method Baud Rate setting in JMRI

-After a few weeks of trying to understand why the AVR sketches did nit work, it turned out I had not ensured the Baud rate was set to 115200.
+After a two weeks of trying to understand why the AVR sketches did nit work, it turned out I had not ensured the Baud rate was set to 115200.

 ----
 ## We now have 8 versions of the AVR2ServoNIO sketch